ksarkies/XBee-Acquisition/Development/watermeter-echo-test/README.md

 avr-gcc.

 This test simply echoes characters back on the serial port.
-Used to verify that the serial link to teh XBee is working.
+Used to verify that the serial link to the XBee is working.

 The Atmel version of gcc-avr needs to be placed into the an auxiliary directory and referenced in the Makefile as the open source version doesn't support